tentwentyfour/remaim/CONTRIBUTING.md

 Contributing
 ============

-ReMaIm is an open source, community-driven project.
+`remaim` is an open source, community-driven project.
 If you'd like to contribute, feel free to do this, but remember to follow this few simple rules:

 Development